• 35, 1st Main Rd, Munireddy layout, Bandepalya, Garvebhavi Palya, Bengaluru, 560068

 Ready to Take the Plunge?

-By understanding the benefits and considerations involved in partnering with an EMS for PCB prototyping, you can make an informed decision.
+By understanding the benefits and considerations involved in partnering with an Electronic Manufacturing Services for PCB Prototypes, you can make an informed decision.
 With the right partner by your side, you can navigate the exciting world of electronics development with confidence, transforming your ideas into reality.

 At Podrain we specialize in prototype manufacturing.
 We have been in the prototype manufacturing business for the last 7 years.
 We have a very experienced team who have been in the EMS business for over a combined 40 years.
 We pride ourselves on our service and on-time delivery.
 We cater to startups specializing in IoT, healthcare, defense and aerospace.
 Our facility is an extension for a lot of design house to build the first boards and complete their initial testing.
 We have state of the art equipment for assembly, inspection and testing.
 We also invest in quality assurance and we have received ISO 9001:2015 and AS9100D certificate.
 We offer job work as well as turnkey assembly services.
 Download our catalog of services here.